 The annual project list identifies actions or programs in WRIA 20 that are reviewed by the Technical and Citizens Committees for additions and subtractions each year.
-Additions to the list come from ongoing assessments and restoration prioritization processes, and from new projects recommended by stakeholders and Technical Committee members over the previous year.
-Subtractions from the list are undertaken when projects are fully completed or conditions have changed so that the project is no longer relevant for further consideration.
+Additions to the list come from ongoing assessments and restoration prioritization processes and from new projects recommended by stakeholders and Technical Committee members over the previous year.
+Subtractions from the list are undertaken when projects are fully completed, or conditions have changed so that the project is no longer relevant for further consideration.
 The list is generated independently for each of the five habitat regions in WRIA 20: the three primary watershed basins (Ozette, Quillayute, and Hoh), the Independent Drainages, and the Nearshore.
-For purposes of NPCLE projects, the Nearshore extends from the littoral zone (beach shoreline) or from the area of tidal influence in lower rivers, out to a depth of 30 meters mllw (mean lower low water), 30 m being the light attenuation break.
+For purposes of NPCLE projects, the Nearshore extends from the littoral zone (beach shoreline), or from the area of tidal influence in the lower sections of the rivers, out to a depth of 30 m mllw (mean lower low water), 30 m being the light attenuation break.
 See, e.g., Shaffer, J.A., P. Crain, B. Winter, M. McHenry, C. Lear and T. Randle.
 2008.
 Nearshore Restoration of the Elwha River through Removal of the Elwha and Glines Canyon Dams: an Overview.
-Northwest Science, 82:48-58.
+Northwest Science.
+82:48-58.

-The current suite of potential projects is listed in Appendix B as a table, and serves as a menu of potential restoration actions and projects that have been locally identified and recommended as currently needed to support salmon habitat restoration.
-From this list the NPCLE Technical Committee then identifies the top priority projects for each basin, the Independent Drainages, and the Nearshore and ranks them by consensus for that year's round of projects.
-The prioritized projects described in text here are the "highest" ranked projects on the list in Appendix B. Each project is summarized on the following pages under each of the five habitat regions where they occur.
-However, any project can be put forward as a potential candidate and considered on its merits for full funding in any one year whether or not it is already in Appendix B.
+The current suite of potential projects is provided in a table in Appendix B and lists potential restoration actions and projects that have been locally identified and recommended as currently needed to support salmon habitat restoration.
+From this list, the NPCLE Technical Committee then identifies the top priority projects for each basin, the Independent Drainages, and the Nearshore and ranks them by consensus for that year's round of projects.
+The prioritized projects described within the text in Section 2 are the "highest" ranked projects on the list in Appendix B. Each project is summarized on the following pages under the habitat region where it occurs.
+However, any project can be put forward as a potential candidate and considered on its merits for full funding in any year whether or not it is already in Appendix B.